flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 With this calculator, you can:

-1. Determine if their airplane can take off at the intended takeoff weight from a designated runway at a specified temperature, wind, and QNH setting using a specified airplane configuration and bleed settings (A/I and A/C);
+1. Determine if your airplane can take off at the intended takeoff weight from a designated runway at a specified temperature, wind, and QNH setting using a specified airplane configuration and bleed settings (A/I and A/C);
 2. Determine the Flex temperature if a reduced thrust setting (Flex) can be used; and
 3. Determine the appropriate takeoff speeds, V1, VR, and V2 for the conditions specified.